Prosono/SMARTi_BaseComponent/README.md

 - ## Browser Mod
 <br>
 The Browser Mod integration enhances the functionality of SMARTi by enabling certain popups to operate as designed.
 Additionally, it plays a key role in monitoring and displaying active devices directly within the SMARTi navigation bar, providing a seamless and interactive user experience.
 While not mandatory, this integration is highly recommended for full feature compatibility.
+Simply install the Browser Mod integration from HACS and restart Home Assistant for this to take effect.

 - ## Alarmo
 <br>
 The Alarmo integration enables users to set up a customizable and feature-rich alarm system within Home Assistant.
 Fully integrated into the SMARTi ecosystem, Alarmo is a required component for the proper functionality of SMARTi’s alarm panels and alert systems.
 This seamless integration ensures that your security features are optimized and operate as intended, providing a reliable and user-friendly alarm solution.
+Simply install the Alarmo integration from HACS and restart Home Assistant for this to take effect.

 - ## Ping (ICMP)
 <br>
 By adding a ping sensor named "smarti_internet" in the Home Assistant UI, you can monitor your internet connection with detailed statistics.
 Additionally, this sensor provides a convenient status icon in the navigation bar, allowing you to quickly view the state of your connection at a glance.

+How to set up the "smarti_internet" sensor:
+  1. Go to "Settings" and then "Devices and services"
+  2. Click on "Add Integration"
+  3. Search for "Ping" and add "Ping(ICMP)"
+  4. Host should be "8.8.8.8" and click "Submit"
+  5. Head on over to the "Entities" tab and find your "8.8.8.8" ping sensor and open it.
+  6. Click on the little cogwheel
+  7. Rename the sensor to "smarti_internet" and save it

 ## Required Cards (cards that must be installed manually if selecting the manual mode):